sgonzalesallan/WarpSDK-iOS/README.md

 }
 ```

-Now that you have fetched the object, you can also get its keys using the `.objectForKey(key:String)` method:
+Now that you have fetched the object, you can also get its keys using the `.objectForKey(key: String)` method:

 ```Swift
 let name = alien.objectForKey("name")